Hay Announces Open Door: US Trade in China

 This is a duplicate entry for the fall of Granada in 1492.
 The Emirate of Granada, the last Moorish stronghold on the Iberian Peninsula, surrendered to Ferdinan…

-Boabdil wept as he handed over the keys to Granada.
+Boabdil wept as he surrendered the keys to Granada.
 His mother supposedly told him: "You weep like a woman for what you could not defend as a man."
-The pass whe…
+The mountain…

 Talk to History